 - Fresh thyme or chive, optional

 Bring the broth to a boil in the microwave.
 (Skip this step if you’re not in a rush.)

 Heat a large pot or Dutch oven on medium high.
-Add the oil, once it’s hot, add the vegetables as they’re prepped, stirring well with each addition.
+Add the oil, once it’s hot, add the vegetables as they’re prepped, stirring well with each addition, letting some color develop.
 Add the bay leaf and broth and bring to a boil.
 Cover, reduce heat to medium and simmer until vegetables are tender, about 10 minutes.
 (If you’re cooking ahead, stop here.)

-Stir in the fish, making sure to submerse so it’ll cook through.
+Stir in the salmon, making sure to submerse so it’ll cook through.
 Add the half ‘n’ half and bring to eating temperature but do not allow to boil.